 3. Find out What the Law Says

 In Australia at least, the important thing is where the accident took place (you can take legal action if it occurred outside school or inside the school, however while under the care of the school officials such as teachers).
 One other thing is the sort of activity the kid was participating in (the child’s school cannot be held liable if the kid was engaging in an activity the school strictly forbids).
-You should also see to whether the children were being properly supervised or not at the time the injury occurred. (more info on this at personal Smith’s Lawyers website)
+You should also see to whether the children were being properly supervised or not at the time the injury occurred so you can give this info to the personal injury lawyer.

 Thus, if for instance the child was participating in a risky or dangerous activity, such as balancing on chairs, jumping over fences or running on desks, you may argue that the school failed to supervise the activity, however the kid was engaging in an activity that he or she knows is risky, and you may not achieve little or no success if you institute a legal action against the school.
 The school cannot be held responsible for injuries a child sustains during sporting activities.
 If the child was involved in a school yard fight, you have to establish that your child was actually bullied and thus an assault, instead of a fight wherein both children participated equally, irrespective of who came out victorious eventually.
 Additionally, you should check the laws of your locality, and speak with an attorney because the rules will vary for different areas.